 - Enclosed shoes (NO thongs or open sandals are permitted under Workplace Health & Safety Rules)

-- A dry dog chew bone (mandatory) such as kangaroo or lamb.
-OR loose change up to $10 to purchase from us*
+- A dry dog chew bone (mandatory) such as kangaroo or lamb (We Sell These) Or a Stuffed Kong/Enrichment Item

 - Your dog’s mat or a towel for them to lay on